Carolyn Foote is one of Gateway Health’s longest serving employees, celebrating 29 years with the organisation on July 10.

 She had experience working as an intensive care nurse, teaching people how to use computers at TAFE, doing administrative work and running a computer consultancy company.

-“I applied for that job because I knew of the Ovens & Kings Community Health Services.
+“I applied for that job because I knew of the Ovens & King Community Health Services.
 A district nurse had visited my farm in Oxley a few times to help with sick kids,” Ms Foote said.

 “It had a good reputation in the healthcare industry and seemed like a place that I would enjoy working.”